The outdoor action doesn’t have to stop during the colder months – these winter hiking tips will help you hit the trail no matter the temperatures!

 - Pulse may be undetectable

-You may think that hiking in the winter will mean the last thing on your gear list is suncream.
+You may think that suncream would be the last thing to worry about hiking in the winter?
 Well, you’d be mistaken!
-The sun rays can still burn in the winter especially on your exposed face reflecting off the snow.
-Slap on the suncream to avoid any nasty burns whilst climbing up high.
+The sun’s rays can still cause a lot of damage, especially on your exposed face reflecting off the snow.
+Slap on the suncream to avoid any nasty burns whilst climbing up high!

-If you do have any other questions or have a tip of your own we’ve missed, drop us a comment below.
+If you do have any other questions, drop us a comment below.
 Until then, happy hiking!